How we diagnosed sales drivers and barriers in family history research (genealogy)

-- Secondary research to unearth evidence on the competitive context and BMD sales drivers and barriers.
+- Secondary research to unearth evidence on the competitive context and also BMD sales and issues.

 - Qualitative research to understand family history researchers and influencers.
 Also the family history research journey, role of GRO and sales drivers and barriers.

 - Analysis followed by interim debrief and working session.
 In turn this informed the subsequent next step.

 - Quantitative research and statistical modelling to quantify usage and attitudes.
-Also to identify BMD sales drivers and barriers, and inform strategic product, communication and pricing policies.
+In particular, to quantify BMD sales drivers and barriers.
+Also to inform strategic product, communication and pricing policies.
 Thirdly to analyse and forecast demand and revenue to 2015 by creating an econometric model.

 - Analysis followed finally by a full debrief and working session.

 Provided many revelatory insights on existing and potential family history researchers; also drivers and barriers to research family trees and buy/use birth, death and marriage certificates.
 As result this inspired new marketing strategies including product, promotion and pricing policies to achieve desired strategic outcomes.